8 Surprising Causes of Hot Flashes and How to Find Relief

 The causes of hot flashes vary, but to get relief, schedule an appointment with your doctor.
 Tell your doctor about your symptoms and any triggers that may be causing your hot flashes.
 Together you and your doctor will discover why you’re experiencing hot flashes and how to effectively treat them.

-Need menopause treatment in York, PA?
+Need menopause treatment with a gynecologist in York, PA?
 Contact us today to schedule an appointment.